Meeco/js-sdk/packages/cli/README.md

   $ meeco organizations:list

 OPTIONS
-  -a, --auth=auth                (required) [default: .user.yaml] Authorization config file yaml file (if not using the
+  -a, --auth=auth                        (required) [default: .user.yaml] Authorization config file yaml file (if not
-                                 default .user.yaml)
+                                         using the default .user.yaml)

   -e, --environment=environment          [default: .environment.yaml] environment config file

-  -m, --mode=mode                [default: validated] There are three modes: validated, requested and member
+  -m, --mode=validated|requested|member  [default: validated] There are three modes: validated, requested and member
                                          validated - return all validated organizations
                                          requested - list organizations in the requested state that the current user has requested
                                          member - list organizations in which the current user is a member.
 ```

 _See code: [src/commands/organizations/list.ts](https://github.com/Meeco/cli/blob/master/src/commands/organizations/list.ts)_